hapi-dev/AudioVideo-Streamer/README.md

 No sound:
 > Solution:
 You need to run the program without the audio input on the phone turned on.
 You also need to run the program with an unlocked phone.

+Crashing:
+> Solution:
+Install all Prerequisites, if still create an issue.